integration-os/authkit/README.md

 ## Using the Embed component

-You'll want to replace the `token URL` with your token endpoint URL, which can be securely generated from your backend using IntegrationOS' [Embed Node](https://www.npmjs.com/package/@integrationos/embed-node) library.
+You'll want to replace the `token URL` with your token endpoint URL, which can be securely generated from your backend using IntegrationOS' [Tokens](https://www.npmjs.com/package/@integrationos/tokens) library.

 ```jsx
 import { useEmbed } from "@integrationos/embed-react";